pnor/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+People reacted to the light pretty quickly, and they would stop talking and listen when the mic itself started speaking.
+The speaking was good since it would bring much more attention than just visual vues.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*
+I wrote the controller to just say what I typed in and change color when I made it.
+It was pretty good, since I could quickly adapt it based on the situation, which was good for when I needed to improvise the interaction.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*
+The WoZ was good in that you weren't commited to one type of way with interacting with the device.
+You could change what the device did based on how the interaction went, which was good for making it work when people did unexpected things.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*
+The audio that people say inot the mic would be good to store, to improve analysis of the speech for filler words.
+Sensing modalities to capture might be general body movement, namely in the hand that carries the device.
+Some people say moving around or flailing too  much when presenting is bad, and this could easily be improved/extended to also detect excessive hand movement.